 COVID -19 vaccines help our bodies develop immunity (the body's memory of the infection) to the virus that causes COVID -19 without us having to get the illness.
 Here's a quick video on how COVID-19 mRNA Vaccines work.

 It takes two weeks for the body to develop immunity after the vaccinations.

 Most often, after vaccination, the process of building immunity might cause symptoms such as pain at the injection site, tiredness, headache, fever and muscle ache.

 These symptoms can be managed with paracetamol, heat packs, and taking things easy for a short period.

 More serious reactions, are very rare and typically occur in the first 15 minutes after the vaccination.
 Trained medical staff are on hand at vaccination sites if this happens.

 The different kinds of Vaccines that will be used in New Zealand

-There are two COVID -19 vaccines available in Aotearoa.
+There are three COVID -19 vaccines available in Aotearoa.

 The preferred option is the mRNA vaccine by Pfizer/BioNTech ComirnatyTM, however, anyone aged 18 years and older who cannot get the Pfizer vaccine can opt for the Novavax (Nuvaxovid) vaccine.
 There's also the paediatric dose of Pfizer available